Check Your Panoply

 and with power for patience with joy.

 Daily prayerful reading of these words in the first chapter of Colossians will contribute to the energizing and vitalizing of our spirits, the same way as they animated Paul’s spirit when he was a prisoner in Rome.
 We find him thanking the God and Father of our Lord Jesus Christ in verse three, and again giving thanks to the Father in verse twelve.
 At a later occasion, D.V., we might discuss the details which prompted the apostle’s gratitude; now, however, we want to emphasize the fact that the Colossian prayer guide begins with thanksgiving and ends with thanksgiving; and in between we have the wonderful verses nine to eleven.
 Here the Lord teaches us how to pray!
 This is a prayer with a promise, and He will answer every request in it!
-So there is no reason for discouragement and depression in view of our shortcomings and failures, our insufficiency and impotence in walk and service, and our lack in understanding God’s Word and realizing His revelation.
+So there is no reason for discouragement and depression in view of our shortcomings and failures, our insufficiency and impotence in walk and service, and our lack of understanding God’s Word and realizing His revelation.

 This prayer guide will teach us how to experience God’s sufficiency and omnipotence, as long as we will ask for it, day after day.
 Israel, during their wilderness journey from Egypt to the promised land, was sustained by a daily supply of manna over a period of forty years.
 They were not allowed to lay in supplies for longer periods of time (though no manna could be gathered on a sabbath).
 In a similar way, God will give us our spiritual food daily so long as we pray for it daily.
-When we neglect to do so, our growth in the realization of God’s will might be retarded; it is impossible to lay in supplies of power for endurance to last for a month, or a week, or even two days, and forget about this prayer in the meantime.
+When we neglect to do so, our growth in the realization of God’s will might be retarded; it is impossible to lay in supplies of power for endurance to last for a month, a week, or even two days, and forget about this prayer in the meantime.

 A PRAYERFUL ATTITUDE